open-telemetry/community/projects/project-tooling.md

   for GitHub issue management, IaC for organization management.)
 - Institute best practices for tooling development and maintenance.
 - Develop new tools as needed.
+- Establish 'tooling-as-a-service' for SIGs.

+The overall goal of this SIG is to remove the burden on the TC or organization owners from administrative and tooling concerns, and to provide consistent, well-documented, and useful tools for maintainers and contributors.

 ## Staffing